pinyaras/GMAClient/README.md

 ## Class Structure

-This repository includes the agent and network_gym.client components.
-The network_gym.server and network_gym.env components are hosted in our vLab machines.
-After cloning this repository, users can launch the network_gym.client to remotely connects to the newtork_gym.server and newtork_gym.env via the northbound interface.
+This repository includes the agent and network_gym_client components.
+The network_gym_server and network_gym_env components are hosted in our vLab machines.
+After cloning this repository, users can launch the network_gym_client to remotely connects to the newtork_gym_server and newtork_gym_env via the northbound interface.

 - main()
-  - network_gym
-    - client
+  - network_gym_client
     - gymnasium.env: *a customized gymnasium environment that communicates with stable-baselines3 agent.*
     - adapter: *transform the network stats measurements to obs and reward and translate action to policy that can be applied to the network.*
     - northbound_interface: *communicates network confiugration, network stats and policy between client and network_gym server/environment.*
   - agent: the agents from statble-baselines3.